Updated: Sept 6, 2023

 File this under things no one tells you to expect once you become a mom:

-you actually look forward to holidays!
+You actually look forward to holidays!
 Halloween is my jam.
 Even Christmas is starting to feel more merry.
 But our Indian holidays... from tying rakhi, to lighting diyas, to throwing colors, it creates a sense of excitement that I frankly didn't anticipate.
-Now, with a 3.5 year old and a 5 month old, I see myself becoming the person I used to scoff at pre-kids: "so extra!"
+Now, with a 2 year old, 3.5 year old and a 6 year old, I see myself becoming the person I used to scoff at pre-kids: "so extra!"
 I totally get it now.
-Time is fleeting, but pandemics have a way of slowing us down to find joy in the simple pleasures in life.
+Time is fleeting, but the pandemic had a way of slowing us down to find joy in the simple pleasures in life.

 Like celebrating Janmashtami, for example.
 Growing up, we celebrated it like clockwork: dress up in nice Indian clothes, go to the temple, and swing the jhula Krishna would be sleeping in.
 We'd stick around for aarti, get prasad and head on home.
 It was like going to a birthday party -- but not the fun kind.
 To be fair, this is exactly what I did last year too, except in addition to my parents, I also had my toddler in tow.